Coordinating Secretariat for Maritime Issues „17+1”

 It is a part of a larger system of coordinating centres of 17+1 format, closely cooperating with other centres.
-The Coordinating Secretariat for Maritime Affairs acts towards combining political and business aspects.
+The Coordinating Secretariat for Maritime Issues acts towards combining political and business aspects.

 The role of maritime problems in „17+1” cooperation cannot be underestimated.
 Due to considerable geographic distance between the People’s Republic of China and the European states, maritime transport remains the most effective means of Euro-Asian trade, combining the potential of large quantities of shipped goods, advantageous prices and reliability.
 For this reason, maritime transport may be utilised as main or complementary means of transport in relation to other types of transport, in particular in relation to Euro-Asian railways, such as i.e. the Chengdu-Łódź rail connection.

 Within the scope of Secretariat activities, entities from each 17+1 format countries are granted the possibility to publish their own content, such as information on enterprises and their offers, development plans, or cooperation capabilities.
 International events within the scope of maritime affairs, such as seminars, conferences and fairs will also be promoted.
 The activities of the Secretariat shall culminate in the so-called matchmaking – communications between enterprises, aimed at establishing friendly and mutually advantageous business relations.